wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

 speech_recognition
 ~~~~~~~~~~~~~~~~~~

-Using OpenAI's ready-made methods is fine, but the tokens are not free, and you might want to use an alternative approach.
-Or this method does not suit you at all, because you use, for example, llama2 or Bard instead of ChatGPT.
-Then an alternative solution may be to use the speech_recognition library.
+Using **OpenAI**'s ready-made methods is fine, but the tokens are not free, and you might want to use an alternative approach.
+Or this method does not suit you at all, because you use, for example, **llama2** or **Bard** instead of **ChatGPT**.
+Then an alternative solution may be to use the **speech_recognition** library.
-I use google recognition, but you can use other engines if you want, like wit, azure, sphinx.
-The library has everything we need so that we can recognize both an audio file and record directly using the Microphone() class.
-Just like my AudioRecorder, it's convenient to use voice activation.
+I use *google* recognition, but you can use other engines if you want, like *wit*, *azure*, *sphinx*.
+The library has everything we need so that we can recognize both an audio file and record directly using the **Microphone()** class.
+Just like my **AudioRecorder**, it's convenient to use voice activation.
 The only thing you need to specify is the language of the audio file.
-Yes, this is not as flexible and convenient as in the method from OpenAI, where you can omit the language parameter and hope that the system itself will select the correct language, but I personally would not recommend not specifying the language in order to avoid errors.
+Yes, this is not as flexible and convenient as in the method from OpenAI, where you can omit the language parameter and hope that the system itself will select the correct language, but I personally would recommend to specify the language you speaking in order to avoid errors.
 An example method might look like this:

 .. code-block:: python